BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/README.md

 On a CISC processor, there are often special functions for calling functions (`CALL`) and for returning from a function (`RET`), and registers are often specialized (function return address, stack pointer, function parameters).
-This makes programmer's life easier because there i s less to remember.
+This makes programmer's life easier because there is less to remember.
 There is no reason not doing the same for a RISC processor !
 Let us pretend that the register are different and give them different names (or aliases).
 These names are listed